gammapy/gammapy/docs/user-guide/references.rst

     GTI
       Short for "good time interval": it indicates a continuous time interval of data acquisition.
-In H.E.S.S., it also represents a time interval in which the IRFs are supposed to be constant.
+In the GADF DL3 format, it also represents a time interval in which the IRFs are supposed to be constant.

     IRF